mostertg/fds/src/04_set_maps.md

 With priority queues, the ordering of stored values was an important part supplied by the user.
 In our implementations of Set, we will make use of an ordering on the domain, but it does not have to be supplied by the user.
 It is only used to help deliver the promised efficiency.
 Some domains do not have a "natural" ordering, or the natural ordering is not really relevant.
 But for most domains, one can create some ordering that suffices.

 Although points in the two-dimensional plane do not have a natural ordering, we can impose one: compare the x-coordinates, and if one is smaller, that point is smaller.
 But if they are the same, compare the y-coordinates.
 This can generalize to arbitrary tuples (comparing from left to right), and to unbounded sequences like lists.
 In the case of different lengths, if one sequence is a prefix of another, the shorter one is considered to be smaller.
 This ordering is called **lexicographic**, because it is the ordering of words in an English dictionary (considering the words as sequences of letters).
 It is useful enough that some languages provide predefined ways of using it.
 Haskell has the `Ord` typeclass that can be automatically derived for many datatypes.
-OCaml has a generic compare operation that provides a similar functionality, and the structural ordering functions ($\lt$, $\gt$, $\leq$, $\geq$).
+OCaml has a generic compare operation that provides a similar functionality, and the structural ordering functions ( $<$, $>$, $\leq$, $\geq$ ).

 For any given domain, we can fix an ordering to use in our algorithms.
 In Chapter 3, I discussed general mechanisms involving functors that let one provide an arbitrary ordering for use by generic code.
 The `OrderedType` datatype described there is used by the OCaml library modules `Set` and `Map`.
 For simplicity, in this chapter I will assume keys are compared using the structural ordering functions, but you should feel free to write fully general code for the exercises, if you’d like the practice.